andrewgdotcom/spelling/spelling-rules.md

     apear, nesesery

-BÙT keep the dùbble if it is due to a compound wurd or if it is "ss" at the end of a wurd (as this suppresses voising)
+BÙT keep the dùbble if it is due to a compound wurd or if it is "ss" at the end of a wurd (as this suppresses voising) [AVOID]

     unneeded, handless